King Richard III returns to battlefield where he died 530 years ago

 "It's re-ignited our interest in this period of history," she said in an interview.

-"It's got people talking and it's got people debating and it's got people reading widely about Richard III, and realizing that there's far more to this man than people ever knew."
+"It's got people talking and it's got people debating and it's got people reading widely about Richard III, and realising that there's far more to this man than people ever knew."

 A busy schedule of events is planned.